DarkPhilosophy/mcp-system-monitor/README.md

 A Model Context Protocol (MCP) server implementation designed for AI agents to monitor and interact with Linux servers (Ubuntu, CentOS, RedHat, etc.).
 This server provides comprehensive system information including CPU, memory, disk, network, and process data through both MCP protocol and HTTP REST API, enabling AI agents to perform remote system monitoring and management tasks.

+## Development Platform

+This project was developed and integrated using **Claude Code Max**, an advanced AI-powered development platform.
+The entire codebase, architecture design, testing, and documentation were created with Claude Code Max's assistance, making it a comprehensive AI-assisted development project.

 ## Author

 **Name:** Thinh Nguyen